 - books – didn’t use, mainly because other activities were far more interesting.

 - random outdoor toys – used, and enjoyed them.

 - lip balm – used, and found that it really helped in the heat.

 - first aid kit – used, had scraped off some skin and used band-aids and alcohol pads.
-Also my husband had ankle pain and took Tylenol for that.
+Tylenol was also used for ankle pain from a strain.
 I also would like to add that it’s always super important to bring something like Benadryl along.
 You never know when someone might have a sudden allergic reaction to something.
 I can personally say that we believe antihistamines saved my husband’s life.
 Once he had a very adverse reaction to a spider bite and there was no hospital around.
 He was bit on his hand and as time passed a red line appeared starting from his hand and down his arm.
 He took one antihistamine and the red line stopped spreading down his arm.
 He feels that the antihistamine “almost definitely” saved his life.
 This was also not the only time antihistamines have saved him.
 I highly recommend having these with you at all times, in both your camping first aid kit, and even in a mini car kit.

 - insect spray – used this, but we alternated between the chemical one you can buy from the store, and our homemade one.
 The homemade one usually consists of a mixture of distilled water and essential oils that bugs don’t like.
 There are many that mosquitoes in particular prefer to stay away from which include but are not limited to: lavender, tea tree, rosemary, mint (many types), clove, and eucalyptus.
 I like to just throw in whatever I have on hand, in this case tea tree, lavender, and eucalyptus.
 Witch hazel is also good to throw in if you have it on hand.